minprog/project/flask/books/books.md

   they should relate to one another.
 Run this program by running `python3 import.py` to import the books into your database, and submit this program with the rest of your project code.
+* **Registration**: Users should be able to register for your website, providing (at minimum) a username and password.
+* **Login**: Users, once registered, should be able to log in to your website with their username and password.
+* **Logout**: Logged in users should be able to log out of the site.
 * **Search**: Once a user has logged in, they should be taken to a page where they can search for a book.
 Users should be able to type in the ISBN number of a book, the title of a book, or the author of a book.
 After performing the